Need Help? Give us a call.

 Preparing in advance also allows you to negotiate from a position of strength.
 Looking for financing during a crisis can put you into situations where you’re forced to work with shady financiers.
 Many short-term loan lenders use confusing terms or long-term contracts with hidden fees to lure in clients who don’t have time to do their research.

-The actual cost of short term financing is often disguised by hidden fees.
+The actual cost of short term financing through cash flow loans is often disguised by hidden fees.
 Additionally, signing on to long-term contracts mean that your business’s need for a short-term solution turns into a long-term drag on your company if you’re required to meet financing minimums.
 Just like you shouldn’t go grocery shopping when you’re hungry, you shouldn’t look for a cash flow solution when you’re most vulnerable.

 It’s almost always a better decision to find a financing option instead of delaying payroll or turning down business.
 New business owners often base their decisions whether to take financing on the short term costs.
 Experienced owners however, know that the hit to morale from delaying payroll, or the lost revenue from declining to do business with a client, are more costly to their business than the short-term costs of financing.